 Weekend - $100 deposit; $20 per person per night

 Week-Long - $150 deposit; $20 per person per night

 Summer Service - $3,000 for a group of 15.

 Hiram, OH 44234

-Hiram College: Offers volunteer groups access to housing, Hiram’s campus, and coordination of volunteer service with area non-profits.
+Hiram Farm: Offers volunteer groups access to housing on Hiram College’s campus and coordination of volunteer service at Hiram Farm and with area non-profits.

-Project/Focus: Volunteers will be scheduled work at one or more of Hiram College’s non-profit community partners which might include: Hiram Farm (organic farm serving adults w– autism); Happy Trails Farm Animal Sanctuary (serving abused and neglected farm animals); Hiram College’s 500 acre field station (land conservation); the Little Village Early Learning Center; the Cleveland Christian Home (serves youth struggling with mental illness, abuse and neglect) or another agency.
+Project/Focus: Volunteers will be scheduled work primarily at Hiram Farm (organic farm serving adults w-autism), but may also volunteer with one of our other community non-profit partner agencies: Happy Trails Farm Animal Sanctuary (serving abused and neglected farm animals); Hiram College’s 500 acre field station (land conservation); the Little Village Early Learning Center; or the Cleveland Christian Home (serves youth struggling with mental illness, abuse and neglect).